Holes (novel): Masculinity

 Masculinity is seen in the novel through the depiction of "boyhood" and coming of age.
 Boyhood is portrayed as the separation and distancing from all things feminine, specifically a mother figure.
 Traits, symbols, and characters resembling femininity in Holes are portrayed as frightening and threatening, particularly represented by the only known female at the camp: the Warden.
 There are many instances of quotes and comments by characters within the novel labeling women and girls as being either incapable or undesirable, which was viewed as unacceptable.
 Particularly, Mr. Sir says "You're not in the Girl Scouts anymore," implying that girls are unable to do physical labor or build character unlike their counterparts.

 Friendship

 Friendship is seen throughout the novel through Stanley Yelnats' relationships with the other boys at Camp Green Lake.
 Particularly Stanley and Zero's friendship roots from an agreement that both boys can benefit from: Stanley teaches Zero to read and write, and Zero digs some of Stanley's holes.
 Many of the boys at the camp have a strong loyalty to each other and it is indicated that after their departure from the camp, they remained friends.

-Racism

-Holes portrays various forms of racism and institutional discrimination.
-The book depicts the lynching of a southern black man by a mob of white people, echoing the overt acts of violence committed by white people against communities of color during the 19th century.
-The curse Green Lake inherits after Sam's death allude to the lasting trauma inflicted by racial violence.

-At Camp Green Lake the majority of the inmate characters are young men of color.
-The disproportionate representation of racial minorities in the camp is a product of the racial bias present in the American legal system.
-Although the camp portrays itself as an ethical alternative to juvenile detention, its "counselors" function as prison guards and the institution is directed by a woman known within the facility as the "Warden."
-The adults at the camp are regularly physically violent and verbally abusive to the campers.
-The campers' task to dig holes every day under inhumane working conditions alludes to the continued practice of unpaid prison labor.
-The campers are made to stay in poor living conditions.
-They lack indoor plumbing, reasonable medical care, and are given limited ration of drinking water while they work.
-The adversity and cruelty perpetuated by the camp reflects the institutional discrimination present in the American prison system.